 - Click on the form header and give your form a title.
 You can drag and drop additional headers into the form, or, if you’re not concerned with formatting, you can eliminate extra steps by copying over the headers with the rest of the text in step 3.

-- Then drag a Paragraph field into your form.
+- Then drag a Formatted text field into your form.

-- Copy the text in your PDF that you want to include (including headers if you wish) and paste it into the Paragraph field.
+- Copy the text in your PDF that you want to include and paste it into the Formatted text field.

 - Fill out the right sidebar with your bio.
 If you leave it blank, this section won't show up on the published form.

 - Add a Signature field.